Sunburn (1999 film): Plot

 At a party, Davin and Aideen have a drink together.
 Aideen knows he's not going back home and promises to keep his secret, she asks why.
 He tells her Ireland isn't for dreams or the "pursuit of happiness".
 He asks if she's slept with Billy and she laughingly tells him to fuck off.
 Davin introduces her to Robert, who Aideen knows as the one with the seaweed.
 He has gotten a job with the woman he sold the seaweed to.
 Aideen and the cab driver tease him about the woman and his potential crush.

 At a bar, where Davin works as a bartender, he gets a call from Ireland, from the mother of his child, Margaret.
 At the same time, Billy gets him a list of people to call for immigration.
 Davin asks Robert for money to send to Margaret.
 Davin realizes his family already gave her money, and uses Robert's money to buy a car.
 Robert and Davin have an argument.

 Aideen gets jealous about Billy and Veronica.
 She meets at Davin's bar and they have a drink.
 Carolyn and Robert grow closer.
 Aideen and Davin spend more time together.
 After a night out, Davin's roommates kick him out because he hasn't been paying rent.
 Aideen delivers a message to him from Davin's ex-girlfriend, and finds out about the baby.
 Everyone celebrates Robert's birthday at Carolyn's house, unfortunately she returns in time to see the party being held without her permission.
 They are kicked out and Robert is hurt by the breaking of his relationship with Carolyn.
 Aideen blames Davin's lack of responsibility citing his immaturity about his baby.

 With the end of the summer approaching, Davin returns Robert's money and apologizes.
 They go golfing and discuss Carolyn, Robert reveals his feelings for her.
 Davin offers to drive Robert to see Aideen at the airport.
-He meets at her place and tries to convince her to stay.
-The car breaks down when Davin’s driving them to the airport.
-Davin and Aideen kiss before the rest of them walk to make their way to the airport.
+He meets at her place and tries to convince her to stay, while she tries to convince him to return to Ireland to make arrangements about his baby; although he tells her he intends to provide regular financial support, he refuses to go back.
+The car breaks down when Davin's driving them to the airport.
+Davin and Aideen kiss, and as Davin watches Aideen leave, he finally decides to go home, calling out, "I'm coming with you!" and begins running after her.